-Players and their parents make a commitment to EUSA for either a soccer season (such as Kick & Play & Foundation) or a soccer annual season (such as Travel) that covers preseason Fall training, Fall Season, Winter training, Pre-Season Spring season, Spring Season, and some teams will also participate in a Summer Select Season.
+Players and their parents make a commitment to EUSA for either a soccer season (such as our Recreational progams of Kick & Play & Foundation) or a soccer annual season (such as Travel and InterCounty) that covers preseason Fall training, Fall Season, Winter training, Pre-Season Spring season, Spring Season, and some teams will also participate in a Summer Select Season.
 Each Spring, Travel players will be evaluated to determine whether a player will continue with their Team the following Fall.

 A player may be separated from their Team during the season for disciplinary or other reasons, which is at the sole discretion of their Coach and the Board of Directors, financial reasons for failure to meet their obligations, or other violations of EUSA policies and practices set forth herein and on the EUSA website.

 Players and their parents, as applicable, are expected to: